sonic-net/SONiC/doc/Sonic-mclag-hld-v0.4.md

 This lite version does consistence check for the following contents:
 1	Peer IP, local IP will be checked against with message contents.
 2	Enable MC-LAG portchannel interface check: if it is L3 interface, then the IP address assigned must be the same.
 If they join a vlan, then the vlan must be the same etc.
+3	Peer-link in both devices must be the same type.

 # 6	Typical configurations